Brexit support and advice

 - Prepare for Brexit (GOV.UK link)

-You can also find some useful links below.
+You can also find some useful links and information below.
 These pages will be kept up to date to provide you with the latest guidance, advice and links to further information on the potential impact of leaving the EU.

 Potential impact on Nottinghamshire